KishuSInha/Praesentix/README.md

 ## 🎯 About

-UpastithiCheck is a comprehensive attendance management solution that combines traditional manual entry with cutting-edge AI-powered face recognition technology.
+Praesentix is a comprehensive attendance management solution that combines traditional manual entry with cutting-edge AI-powered face recognition technology.
 Built from the ground up to solve real-world attendance tracking challenges in educational institutions, it offers a seamless experience for students, teachers, and administrators.

-### Why UpastithiCheck?
+### Why Praesentix?

 Traditional attendance systems are time-consuming and prone to errors.
-We built UpastithiCheck to:
+We built Praesentix to:
 - **Save Time**: Automated face recognition reduces attendance marking time by 80%
 - **Increase Accuracy**: AI-powered anti-spoofing ensures genuine attendance
 - **Provide Insights**: Real-time analytics help identify attendance patterns